 The tensile strength Rm is determined with a tensile test (e.g. in accordance with the ISO 6892 series of standards (for metallic materials), or the ISO 527 series of standards (for plastics and composites)).

-It is calculated from the maximum achieved tensile force Fm and the specimen cross-section surface at the start of the test:
+It is calculated from the maximum achieved tensile force Fm and the specimen cross-sectional area at the start of the test:

-Tensile strength Rm = maximum tensile force Fm / specimen cross-section surface S0
+Tensile strength Rm = maximum tensile force Fm / specimen cross-sectional area S0

 The tensile strength is specified in MPa (megapascal) or N/mm².